Oscar Gonzalez Player Props: Guardians vs. Blue Jays

-On Tuesday, Oscar Gonzalez (batting .290 in his past 10 games) and the Cleveland Guardians play the Toronto Blue Jays, whose starting pitcher will be Yusei Kikuchi.
+On Wednesday, Oscar Gonzalez (hitting .290 in his past 10 games) and the Cleveland Guardians face the Toronto Blue Jays, whose starting pitcher will be Kevin Gausman.
 First pitch is at 7:10 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Blue Jays.
+In his last game he had a one-hit showing (1-for-3) against the Blue Jays.

 Oscar Gonzalez Game Info & Props vs. the Blue Jays